CPM Staff Tutorials

 Compare the file you are working on with the original file (from Google Drive or Static Server).
 Re-arrange the page thumbnails and update page numbers if needed.

-5. Re-arrange pages if needed.
+Expand or collapse content 5.
+Re-arrange pages if needed.

 5.1.
 Click on the page thumbnail that needs to be moved.